Oracle Automatic Diagnostic Repository - ADR and ADRCI

 SQL> desc gv$hm_run

-SQL> select run_id, name, check_name, run_mode, status, error_number
+SQL> SELECT run_id, name, check_name, run_mode, status, error_number

 Morgan's Library Page Footer